ChrisHughes24/leanstuff1/sets_things.md

 Using `classical.choice`, one can produce an object of type `fintype s` from a proof of `finite s`.
 There is a function `set.finite.to_finset` which produces a finset from a finite set.

 ### cardinals ###
-There are three functions finset.card and fintype.card and multiset.card, which refer to the sizes of finsets, multisets and finite types.
-For finite cardinals of sets, fintype.card can be used, given a proof that the set is finite.
+There are three functions `finset.card`, `fintype.card` and `multiset.card`, which refer to the sizes of finsets, multisets and finite types.
+For finite cardinals of sets, `fintype.card` can be used, given a proof that the set is finite.

 `set_theory.cardinal` contains theory on infinite cardinals